 When creating marketing strategies, one of the things that will define it is exactly the target audience.
 Promoting a product is hard if you’re trying to sell it to many different demographics.

 Millennials know when brands are targeting them online, recognizing their language and branding attempts.
 However, people over 50 are not familiar with the ways of digital marketing.

 Which generations are more likely to shop online?
 Which would rather shop in brick-and-mortar stores and respond best to telephone calls?

 Millennials are people born between 1981 and 1999.
 They are slowly outnumbering baby boomers and gaining momentum in the workforce.

 They are the biggest generation of entrepreneurs because they began entering the workforce when the global economies crashed.
 Millennials value social issues more than economics.

-According to a 2014 study by Brookings Institute researchers, they’d rather make less money doing a job they love than earn a fortune at a job they find boring.
+According to a search engine journal, they’d rather make less money doing a job they love than earn a fortune at a job they find boring.

 They are the least frequent shoppers to be seen in stores but spend great amounts of money when they shop.
 They respond well to shopping convenience, recommendations from their peers, and online shopping opportunities.

 Millennials are staying unresponsive to old marketing tactics, thus reshaping the way products and services are being marketed.
 When they are to decide where to eat, and what kind of clothes they would like their decisions are based on Instagram pictures and Facebook posts.